 Herniated discs are a frequent cause of both chronic and acute back pain.
 If your back pain isn’t improving, the expert physicians at Optimal Pain & Regenerative Medicine have extensive experience of helping patients.
 The team uses proven conservative therapies alongside the most advanced treatment techniques, including nerve root injections and minimally invasive nucleoplasty.
-Book an appointment online today or call the Optimal Pain & Regenerative Medicine office in Arlington, Addison, Cleburne, Fort Worth, Plano, or Rockwall, Texas.
+Book an appointment online today or call the Optimal Pain & Regenerative Medicine office in Arlington, Cleburne, or Fort Worth, Texas.

 The discs in-between your vertebrae can sometimes bulge and then rupture, so they start pressing on the nerves in your spine.
 These herniated discs cause back or neck pain and can affect your arms or legs as well, depending on which disc is herniated.